dustinian/Adventures/ngs_valil.md

 Characters should have:

-* 1 __Major__ abilitity that derives from their archetype.
+* One __Major__ abilitity that derives from their archetype.
-* 3 __Minor__ abilities that derive from their background.
+* Three __Minor__ abilities that derive from their background.

 These abilities can be acquired from several sources:

-* __Mundane:__ _Physicality._ Trained.
+* __Mundane:__ Trained.
 Relatively common abilities... archery, fencing, riding... learned from relatively common mentors.
-* __Urbane:__ _Personality._ Cultivated.
+* __Urbane:__ Cultivated.
 Uncommon abilities... passion, drama, manipulation... acquired through experience.
-* __Arcane:__ _Intellect._ Discovered.
+* __Arcane:__ Discovered.
 Very uncommon abilities... spells, curses, rituals... learned from very uncommon mentors.
-* __Divine:__ _Extraordinary._ God-given.
-Granted by a deity... who nearly always demands something in return: fealty, loyalty, sacrifice, etc.
+* __Divine:__ God-given.
+Granted by a deity... who nearly always demands fealty, loyalty, or sacrifice in return.

 ###Health and Dying